parserdata/parserdata-n8n-notion-invoice-dashboard/README.md

 ## 6) Import the workflow into n8n

-In n8n, click Workflows
+In n8n:

+- Click Workflows
-Click Import from File (or paste JSON)
+- Click Import from File (or paste JSON)

-Paste the workflow JSON
+- Paste the workflow JSON

-Save
+- Save

 ## 7) Configure the workflow placeholders